 Okay, now we're ready to paint the subject in.
-Get the Brush tool.
-In the Tool Options, open the Brush Picker, open the dropdown menu, and choose Wet Media Brushes.
-Click on the Watercolor Light Opacity brush at the bottom of the list.
-If you don't see the names of the brushes, open the flyout menu and choose Large List.
-Back in the Tool Options, set the Mode to Normal and the Opacity to 100%.
-Next, in the Layers panel, the Palette Knife layer should be the active layer.
+Get the Brush Tool.
+And in the Tool Options, open the Brush, Picker, scroll down to the Legacy Brushes.
+If you don't see the Legacy Brushes, click on the Settings icon and click Legacy Brushes.
+Inside the Legacy Brushes, scroll down and open the Wet Media Brushes, and then choose the Watercolor Light Opacity brush at the very bottom of the Wet Media Brushes.
+If you don't see the names of the brushes, click on the Settings icon again and place a checkmark next to Brush Name.
+Back in the Tool Options, set the Mode to Normal, the Opacity to 100%, the Flow to 100%, and the Smoothing to 0%.
+Next in the Layers panel, the palette knife layer should be the active layer.
 Hold down the Alt key in Windows, or the Opt key on a Mac, and click on the Add Layer Mask icon.
 Your photo should have disappeared because it's being concealed behind a black layer mask.
-Now we'll need white to be the Foreground Color Chip, if it's not, press the letter X. And then on the document, you're going to brush to reveal colors from the focal point of the photo.
+Now we'll need white to be the Foreground Color Chip.
+If it's not, press the letter X. And then on the document, you're going to brush to reveal colors from the focal point of the photo.
 As you brush, you'll want the size of your brush to be about the same size as the area that you're brushing over.
 So if I were going to brush over the bottom area of this glass, I would need a bigger brush.
 To get a bigger brush on the fly, press the Right Bracket key until the brush is much larger.
-Then, click and drag.
+Then click and drag.
 You'll want to click and drag on any areas that you want included in the colors of your photo.
 Besides clicking and dragging, know that you can just click once to place the brush marks in different areas of your photo.
 So I'll get a little bit of the water up here and some more of the tray down here just by clicking a little bit.
 I'm going to make my brush a little bit smaller by pressing the Left Bracket key.
 And you should also know that if you click and drag over an area more than once, like the bottom of this cup, the colors coming through the mask will become more vibrant.
-Also this whole time we've been painting with white, but if you press the letter X to make black the Foreground Color Chip now you can click and drag on the image to hide portions of the colors that you've already painted in.
+Also, this whole time we've been painting with white, but if you press the letter X to make black the Foreground Color Chip, now you can click and drag on the image to hide portions of the colors that you've already painted in.
 And here's how my image looks once I've fiddled with the colors a little bit more and added some additional pops up with the cherries I filled in the straws and added some extra color down here at the bottom of the tray.
 In Lesson 3 of this section, we'll take a look at how to add focus with masking.
 So make sure to save your document and I'll see you in Lesson 3.
 This has been Jen White with Stamp & Paint.